Compare window quotes

 Windows and Doors

-Have you been wondering which windows and doors will be the best fit for your house?
-Maybe you’re concerned about the environment or want to show off your homes’ unique style.
+Wondering which windows and doors will be the best fit for your house?
+Environmentally concerned, or want to show off your homes’ unique style?
 Whatever your goals are for your home improvement project, you want to make sure you have the best information at your fingertips, and we are here to help!

 How much are new windows and doors?

-Prices of windows and doors vary greatly based on a number of factors.
-However, on average a new window could cost £400 and a new door around £600.
+Prices of windows and doors greatly vary, based on a number of factors.
+On average a new window could cost £400 and a new door around £600.

-This cost varies depending on the size and style of the window or door, the material used, and the company doing the installation.
-We go into more detail below about these factors and which choices could raise the price of your home improvement below.
+This cost depends on the size and style of the window or door, the material used, and the company doing the installation.
+We go into more detail below about these factors and which choices will raise the price of your home improvement below.
 For detailed price information, see our window price guide here.

-One company quoted that for a 3 bedroom semi detached home, replacing all of the windows in white uPVC could cost anywhere between £6,000 and £12,000 pounds if you buy them from a national company.
+One national company quoted that for a 3 bedroom semi-detached home, replacing all of the windows in white uPVC could cost anywhere between £6,000 and £12,000.

-For a local company you could pay anywhere between £4,000 and 8,000 pounds.
+For a local company, you could pay anywhere between £4,000 and £8,000.
 The takeaway from this is that by going local you will always save money!

 Save money on your new doors and windows

-You already know that by choosing a local company you will save money, but you can save even more by arming yourself with the best and most tailored information at your disposal.
+You already know that choosing a local company will save you money, but you can save even more by arming yourself with the best and most tailored information.
 This means getting quotes from local, reputable companies and comparing their services.
-You can easily do this by entering your postcode below.
-You will then be able to enter some contact details into our secure portal, and get up to 4 quote requests within a couple of days.
-This is your best bet to get the best price for windows and doors.
+Do this easily by entering your postcode below.

 Factors that influence windows and doors prices